[Opinion] Ukraine's new language law is 'walking fine line'

 Today, around 400,000 Ukrainian students are taught in a minority language.
 These include Hungarian, Polish, Romanian and Russian, so it is little wonder that governments across Europe are concerned by the prospect of the new law.

-I have no doubt that the issue will be at the forefront of parliamentarians' minds when president Poroshenko addresses our Parliamentary Assembly this week.
+I have no doubt that the issue will be at the forefront of parliamentarians' minds when president Poroshenko addresses our Parliamentary Assembly next week.

 This is of course just an example of a wider issue that lives on in Europe today.